-It would have been easy to spend much more, though in the end I didn’t have to sacrifice too much in order to make such a saving.
-It may still seem a high figure, certainly when comparing to neighbouring Asian countries.
-However when considering this includes all the daily essentials, that’s a pretty good deal, particularly for a country as expensive as Japan.
+It would have been easy to spend much more, though in the end, I didn’t have to sacrifice too much to make such a saving.
+It may still seem a high figure, certainly when compared to neighbouring Asian countries.
+However, when considering this includes all the daily essentials, that’s a pretty good deal, particularly for a country as expensive as Japan.

 To reach such a limit, there are a few tricks and tips on how to do so.
 That’s what I’m here to help you with.
 We’ll look at all the four aspects of travel mentioned above.
 For each aspect of your travels savings can be made and ensures you can squeeze every last day out of that visa and properly travel Japan on a budget.

-Additionally, if long term travel is the game, then I would always suggest volunteering.
-You can find plenty of hostels, schools, farm, families and much more that are willing to take on volunteers.
-Though ideally nobody wants to work while they’re travelling, some of these hosts might only require 3 days work or a couple of hours over 5 days.
+Additionally, if long-term travel is the game, then I would always suggest volunteering.
+You can find plenty of hostels, schools, farms, families and much more that are willing to take on volunteers.
+Though ideally, nobody wants to work while they’re travelling, some of these hosts might only require 3 days of work or a couple of hours over 5 days.
 This way you’ll get a place to stay without paying a single penny, negating ALL your accommodation costs while you’re there.
 If you truly want to travel Japan on a budget, this is the way to do it.
-By doing this I ensured I had a completely free months living in Kyoto and lived in a Buddhist temple for a week.
+By doing this I ensured I had a completely free month living in Kyoto and lived in a Buddhist temple for a week.

 This can be divided into two sections; travel within and between destinations.
 Both are equally important to consider as along with accommodation this will most likely be your biggest expense when you travel anywhere in the world.

-If travelling Japan on a budget really is your main goal, then you can forget about using the world famous bullet trains (the Shinkansen).
-I know that’s devastating as surly its one of the must-do things while you’re in Japan.
-However they are by far the most expensive form of travel you can get in the country.
-It would literally be cheaper to buy a plane ticket for the prices they charge, it really is not worth it.
+If travelling Japan on a budget really is your main goal, then you can forget about using the world-famous bullet trains (the Shinkansen).
+I know that’s devastating as surely its one of the must-do things while you’re in Japan.
+However, they are by far the most expensive form of travel you can get in the country.
+It would literally be cheaper to buy a plane ticket for the prices they charge, it is not worth it.

 So what other option do you have?
 Buses!
 As with every country, bus tickets will ALWAYS be your cheapest option.
 Okay, in any other country they might not be the most comfortable form of travel, but it’s a different ball game when it comes to Japan.
 Even the bargain rate cheapest tickets available will be more comfortable than 90% of the buses/coaches you’ve ever taken in any other country.
 Just compare the cheapest ticket prices: